lkuper/CSE232-2020-10/course-overview.md

 ### Small-group discussion (30 minutes)

-At the start of each class, after at most 5 minutes for announcements, the class will split into small groups of 3-4 students for 30 minutes, using Zoom breakout rooms.
+At the start of each discussion day, after at most 5 minutes for announcements, the class will split into small groups of 3-4 students for 30 minutes, using Zoom breakout rooms.
 (Unfortunately, this means that you cannot use the Zoom web client, since at the time of this writing, the web client doesn't support the breakout room feature.)

 Each member of each small group must take on one of the following **roles**.
 You must carry out this role in addition to actively participating in the conversation.
 Each student in the class should serve in each of the roles **four or more times** during the term.

   * **Scribe**: The role of the scribe is to take notes during the conversation, while participating in the conversation themselves.
 After class, all the scribes will meet and contribute to a formal write-up of the class discussion on the course's public GitHub wiki.
 One student in each small group will serve as the scribe.
-  * **Manager**: The role of the manager is to keep track of time, and make sure that all of the discussion questions get touched upon.
+  * **Manager**: The role of the manager is to keep track of time and make sure that all of the discussion questions get touched upon.
 One or two students in each small group will serve as the manager.
   * **Ambassador**: The role of the ambassador is to represent their small group in the large-group discussion afterward.
-They will also be the first ones to answer follow up questions from the rest of the class, or to pose questions to the rest of the class that would be helpful to discuss.
+They will also be the first ones to answer follow-up questions from the rest of the class, or to pose questions to the rest of the class that would be helpful to discuss.
 Then, they will meet with the instructors before the end of the class to go over the "meta" of the class, and discuss how workload, group pacing, and other housekeeping items went.

-The small-group discussion should use the following process:
+The small-group discussion will use the following process:

-1. Each member of the small group should **introduce themselves**.
-(You may want to turn on your video, although it's not required that you do so.)
+1. Each member of the group should unmute and **introduce themselves**.
+(You may want to turn on your video for the small-group discussion, although it's not required that you do so.)
-2. **Assign roles** to each member.
+2. The group should **assign roles** to each member.
-3. **Discuss answers to the provided questions about the reading assignment**.
-On each discussion day, I'll provide a short list of discussion questions, many of which will be drawn from the reading responses that you submitted previously.
+3. The group should **discuss answers to the provided questions about the reading assignment**.
+On each discussion day, I'll provide a short list of discussion questions, many of which will be drawn from the reading responses that you and your classmates submitted previously.
 During the discussion phase, feel free to work together in a shared document and use any resources you like.
 This is a "brainstorming" phase.
 Don't stop with a single answer; look at things from all angles.
-4. **Reach consensus on the most satisfying answers.**  Perhaps the group will agree on answers that satisfy everyone.
+4. The group should try to **reach consensus on the most satisfying answers**.
+Perhaps the group will agree on answers that satisfy everyone.
 Perhaps there will be significant dissent -- maybe even no majority view.
-5. **Prepare to report verbally to the class as a whole.**  The ambassador's report should cover the following points:
+5. The group should **prepare to report verbally to the class as a whole**.
+The ambassador's report should cover the following points:
    * The preferred answers according to the consensus reached by your group.
    * The _reasons_ that you prefer these answers.
    * Any significant minority views.